jlapeyre/SymataSyntax.jl/README.md

 Mathematica and Wolfram language software from WRI. `SymataSyntax` uses the python package [mathics](http://www.mathics.org) for parsing and formatting.

+This module provides a shell within the symata shell that reads and prints in Mathematica syntax.
+It also supports Jupyter.
+It also supports reading from a file.
+It also provides a shell to interact directly with the runnin `mathics` process.
+You can enter and leave the alternative syntax and mathics shells repeatedly during a symata session.

 ## Requirements

 `SymataSyntax` can be installed like this